The magnitude and direction of collider bias for binary variables: Bias due to conditioning on a specific level of a collider or its child

-The following theorem shows that on the covariance or \textsc{rd} effect scale, \V-bias conditioning on a specific level of $C$ is dependent on the marginal probabilities of $X$ and $Y$ and the conditional probabilities of $C$ given $X$ and $Y$; on the \textsc{or} effect scale, it is a function of the conditional probabilities only.
+The following theorem provides formulas for \V-bias conditioning on a specific level of $C$.
+On the covariance or \textsc{rd} effect scale, such bias is dependent on the marginal probabilities of $X$ and $Y$ and the conditional probabilities of $C$ given $X$ and $Y$; on the \textsc{or} effect scale, it is a function of the conditional probabilities of $C$ only.

 \begin{theorem}[$C$-specific \V-bias theorem] \V-bias conditioning on $C=c$, for $c\in\{0,1\}$, is given by the following expressions: